Treatment and therapy

 ADHD is probably the most treatable mental health problem of all.

-Today’s medicinal and psychological therapy methods for ADHD make it possible to largely to completely eliminate the symptoms.
+Today’s drug and psychological therapy methods for ADHD allow for an extensive to complete resolution of the symptoms.
 A cure, however, would also require that the symptoms disappear permanently without ongoing further treatment (also not by means of coping strategies).

 Long-term behavioral therapy can achieve a comparable effect to medication - but only after years.
 However, misapplied psychotherapy can cause just as much damage as unsuitable medication.

-Unfortunately, there is a significant proportion of therapists who are not aware of all the symptoms of ADHD.
-A relevant number of therapists only know the diagnostic DSM symptoms of ADHD.
-This shows that they do not understand that the DSM and the ICD only list those symptoms that are particularly well distinguished from other disorders and that there are also those that occur in several disorders but can still be originally caused by ADHD.
+Unfortunately, there are therapists who do not know all the symptoms of ADHD.
+Some therapists only know the diagnostic DSM symptoms of ADHD or do not understand that DSM as well as ICD only name those symptoms which are particularly well distinguished from other disorders and that other symptoms can occur which can nevertheless be originally caused by ADHD.
 We call this totality of symptoms the treatment-relevant symptoms in order to distinguish the subset of diagnostic symptoms.

-If such ignorance leads the therapist to attribute these symptoms to the sufferer as personal responsibility rather than as a result of ADHD, the result of therapy may be that the sufferer comes out of therapy with more feelings of guilt and inadequacy than he went in with.
-This is not a theoretical danger - we know enough of such cases, in outpatient as well as in inpatient treatment.
+If this leads to these symptoms being attributed to the individual as personal responsibility rather than as a result of ADHD, the individual may come out of therapy with more feelings of guilt and inadequacy than they went in with.
+Unfortunately, we know of several such cases, both in outpatient and inpatient treatment.

 Nevertheless, there are methods that can permanently alleviate ADHD symptoms.